wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.3.8 =
+* Fix: There was an issue if the class starts with a space (broken HTML), plugin automatically fix it on the fly.
+* Fix: Full-Size image had the wrong path in the Details screen.
+* Fix: Option Auto Generate was wrongly show unchecked even though it is active by default.
+* Update: Moved the filters to allow developers to use files hosted on another server.
+* Update: Translation strings.
+If you want to translate the plugin in your language, please contact me :)
+* Info: I released a new plugin called WP Map Editor.
+You can get it here https://wordpress.org/plugins/wp-mapeditor/ and learn about it here http://apps.meow.fr/wp-mapeditor/.
+I am welcoming a few beta-testers :)

 = 3.3.6 =
 * Fix: There was an issue with local path for a few installs.